Lukas-create/plantDB/docs/index.rst

    re.sqlinput.inputquestion()

-   #by that you get to choose in the console if you want to add data via sql command or get the data from an existing csv file
-   #the column names and entries of the csv file need to match the specified database format
+   #by doing that you get to choose in the console if you want to add data via sql command or get the data from an existing csv file.
+The column names and entries of the csv file need to match the specified database format